 While talking about achieving your goals the most prominent thing you’ll hear is to be determined, take the first step, and make your goals SMART.
 Smart word here isn’t used literally but as an abbreviation for the model used for goal setting .

-The new innovative approach that I applied to myself a few weeks ago however is a little different and more fulfilling.
-The model that I am talking about is the HEART model of goal setting.
+The new innovative approach that I applied to myself a few weeks ago, however, is a little different and more fulfilling.
+The model that I am talking about is the HEART model for goal setting.

 The HEART model for goal setting is closer to you emotionally and has extra motivation and impact when you move forward to achieve it.
 Even when things do not work out the way you want them to and even when you are not getting desired results, you are bound to try harder for things that are closer to your heart, in comparison to things that your mind is telling you to achieve.

-This is what the the HEART model for goal setting stands for :
+This is what the H.E.A.R.T. model for goal setting stands for :

 H stands for Honest :